Nurses suffer from trauma and depression too – so outside of R U OK day, uPaged asks who is nursing the nurses?

-Nursing, irrespective of how you work - whether you’re a full-time staff nurse or work via a nursing agency - can be stressful, fast-paced, full-on and requires vast amounts of responsibility, energy and focus.
+Nursing, irrespective of how you work – whether you’re a full-time staff nurse or work via a nursing agency – can be stressful, fast-paced, full-on and requires vast amounts of responsibility, energy and focus.
 Vocations such as nursing can make a person more prone to struggling with anxiety, workplace stress and major depression.
-With depression estimated to impact 18% of people in developed nations, a higher prevalence for women, and typically presenting in younger adults - we ask - who is nursing the nurses?
+This isn’t a conversation that should just be reserved for RU OK day though.
+With depression estimated to impact 18% of people in developed nations, a higher prevalence for women, and typically presenting in younger adults – we ask – who is nursing the nurses?

 The nursing culture and depression